OWASP/www-project-developer-guide/draft/01-audience.md

 As its name suggests, the OWASP Developer Guide has been written by the security community to help software developers write solid, safe and secure applications.
+Generally it describes the security practices within the Design and Implementation business functions of the [SAMM model][samm].

 There is a great deal of information contained in this guide but it has been kept to a reasonable length;
 there will never be a one page version of this guide.